mpv-player/mpv/DOCS/interface-changes.rst

       certain unreliable video metadata.
 Also flip the defaults of all builtin HW deinterlace filters to always deinterlace.
     - change vf_vavpp default to use the best deinterlace algorithm by default
+    - remove a compatibility hack that allowed CLI aliases to be set as property (such as "sub-file"), deprecated in mpv 0.26.0
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs